 Those cracks finally came to the fore at the Constitutional referendum in November 2005.
 Roads Minister Raila Odinga and Cabinet colleagues Prof Anyang’ Nyong’o, Ochillo Ayacko, Najib Balala, William Ole Ntimama, Kalonzo Musyoka and Assistant Ministers, Peter Odoyo and Orwa Ojode among others led the NO team symbolized by the Orange while President Kibaki led the YES team represented by the Banana.

 The November 2005 constitutional referendum between the Orange and Banana teams left death and destruction in Kisumu.
-One of those killed was a 13 year old pupil at Josana Academy, shot dead by police as he came from School.
-The Kisumu Polytechnic gate was brought down a GSU Landover acting as a battering ram.
+One of those killed was a 13-year-old pupil at Josana Academy, shot dead by police as he came from School.
+The Kisumu Polytechnic gate was brought down by a GSU Landover acting as a battering ram.
 Students were beaten black and blue before being arrested and arraigned in Court.

 Eventually all the charges were dropped because unknown to the State one student had recorded the entire episode on video.
 The 2007 General elections and its aftermath was the worst in living memory.
 During peaceful demonstrations, following the disputed result, a police officer gunned down a citizen taunting and making faces at the police, in the full glare of television cameras.